superbrothers/kubernetes-docs/kubectl_config_rename-context.md

 Renames a context from the kubeconfig file.

- CONTEXT_NAME is the context name that you wish change.
+ CONTEXT_NAME is the context name that you wish to change.

  NEW_NAME is the new name you wish to set.